Parent and Family Resources

 Child Care Services Providers are Registered Family Child Care Homes and Licensed Child Care Homes or Centers who have signed provider agreements with Child Care Services.

-If you want to use a relative provider or a licensed or registered provider who has not signed a CCS Provider Agreement, you may do so through the Self-Arranged Child Care (SACC) option.
+If you want to use a relative provider or a licensed or registered provider who has not signed a CCS Provider Agreement, you may do so through the Relative Child Care option.
 The relative must not live with the child (except a teen parent’s child) and must be your child’s grandparent, great-grandparent, aunt or uncle, or adult sibling.
 Proof of relationship may be required.
-All SACC providers must be at least 18 years of age.
-Relative providers providing child care must become a Listed Family Home with TDFPS Day Care Licensing.
-Providers must qualify before child care may begin.
+All Relative Child Care providers must be at least 18 years of age.
+Relative Child Care providers must become a Listed Family Home with TDFPS Day Care Licensing and must qualify before child care may begin.

-Both the parent and the provider in a SACC arrangement must attend an Information Session within 30 days after you inform Child Care Services you want to use a SACC provider.
+Both the parent and the Relative Child Care provider must attend an Information Session within 30 days after you inform Child Care Services you want to use a Relative Child Care provider.

-Self-Arranged Child Care (SACC) is used when the parent’s choice of provider is not a Child Care
+Relative Child Care providers are used when the parent’s choice of provider is not a Child Care

 Services Provider.
 Child Care Services Providers are licensed centers, licensed child care homes or